deltafi/deltafi/deltafi-docs/public/docs/operating/TUI.md

 - `--plugin-development`     Set deployment mode to PluginDevelopment
 - `--core-development`       Set deployment mode to CoreDevelopment
 - `--force`                  Force configuration changes without confirmation
+- `--no-start`               Do not automatically start DeltaFi if it is not running

 If any of these flags are set, the configuration will be updated and saved immediately, and the wizard will not run.
 You can set both orchestration and deployment mode in a single invocation.
 If you change orchestration mode while DeltaFi is running, you will be prompted to confirm (unless --force is used), and the system will be stopped automatically.

+By default, the config command will automatically start DeltaFi if it is not running after configuration changes.
+Use the `--no-start` flag to skip this automatic startup behavior.

 **Examples:**
 ```bash